Frequently Asked Questions

 You can either pay a simple monthly subscription fee for unlimited recordings, or pay for individual recordings.
 The price depends on the recording quality.
 The monthly fee is $10/month for high quality or $15/month for ultra-high quality.

 For most users, paying for individual recordings is likely to be less expensive than a subscription, but its cost is harder to predict.
+Of course, if you make a recording that costs more than the monthly fee, you can simply choose to subscribe; subscriptions apply retroactively.
 For more information on pricing, see the pricing page.

 In all cases, payment is through PayPal, and prices are in US dollars.